Important Legal Disclaimer

 Property Check - Condition:

-Before making an offer, understanding homebuyer survey vs building survey options helps you choose the right inspection depth for investment properties.
-Additionally, knowing key property red flags UK buyers should watch for protects your investment from costly structural and legal issues.
+Before making an offer, knowing homebuyer survey vs building survey options helps you choose the right check depth for rental homes.
+Also, knowing key property red flags UK buyers should watch for protects your money from costly building and legal issues.

 Property Check - Legal:

-- [ ] Property check for knotweed, flood risk, or structural problems
+- [ ] Property check for knotweed, flood risk, or building problems.

 SECTION 3: Legal Rules